Injured in a Car Wreck? Insurance Companies Will Try to Get Your Private Medical Records

 - Review your policy and all forms you are asked to sign before you sign them

-- Advise you that under no circumstances should you sign any authorization forms presented to you from the other person’s insurance company
+- Advise you that under no circumstances should you sign any authorization forms from the other person’s insurance company

 - Review all requests for specific records for their relevancy